cloud-gov/cg-site/_docs/pricing/free-limited-sandbox.md

 * You can only create certain managed service instances.
 (See each [service documentation page]({{ site.baseurl }}{% link _docs/services/intro.md %}) for details about which service instances are available in sandboxes.)
 * You can only use the default `*.app.cloud.gov` domain, not [custom domains]({{ site.baseurl }}{% link _docs/management/custom-domains.md %}).
 * Sandboxes do not have an "org manager" role available.
 (You can control access and permissions for your own sandbox space.)
 If you want to manage an org of prototyping spaces for people at your agency, consider purchasing a [prototyping package]({{ site.baseurl }}{% link _pages/pricing.md %}).
 * Government agency users that login to Cloud.gov using their agency single sign-on credentials have access to their government agency’s sandbox.
 A Cloud.gov user account (Cloud.gov IdP) cannot be added to spaces in the government agency sandbox.
-A user must have single sign-on credentials with that specific government agency which they can use login to cloud.gov to access their government agency's sandbox as well as to be added to spaces within their government agency’s sandbox.
+A user must have single sign-on credentials with that specific government agency which they can use login to Cloud.gov to access their government agency's sandbox as well as to be added to spaces within their government agency’s sandbox.
 * We periodically delete sandbox contents to ensure that users don't run production applications in sandboxes.
 Specifically, we clear all sandbox contents 90 days after the first application or service is created.
 We'll warn you via email five days before clearing out your sandbox.